Impact of Visual Context on Noisy Multimodal NMT: An Empirical Study for English to Indian Languages: Introduction

 \section{Introduction}

-Unimodal Neural Machine Translation (UNMT) systems generate good-quality outputs in most domains and languages.
-However, these models cannot translate ambiguous words needing additional information to disambiguate.
-This issue is amplified when the dataset is noisy, containing spelling and grammatical mistakes.
-Further, UNMT models fail to generate context-dependent translation.
-Multimodal Neural Machine Translation (MMT) is very important in the era of social media.
+Unimodal Neural Machine Translation (UNMT) systems generate reliable outputs across many domains and languages.
+However, these models often fail to translate ambiguous words that require additional contextual information for disambiguation.
+This issue is further amplified when the dataset is noisy, containing spelling or grammatical errors.
+Additionally, UNMT models struggle to produce context-dependent translations.
+Multimodal Neural Machine Translation (MMT) is particularly important in the era of social media.

-In MMT, an image is used as context to assist the translation process.
-For example, in a sentence \textit{"The color of the court is red."}, the word \textit{court} can be interpreted in multiple ways.
-One of them is a playground for indoor games like tennis or badminton, whereas another interpretation could indicate a judicial court.
-While there exist several techniques to tackle MMT, most of them are applied to high-resource language pairs like English-German or English-French.
-Further, those languages belong to the same linguistic family and use the same latin script, and often share common words.
-Translating between distant languages, e.g., English-Hindi, is more challenging, where the number of shared words is quite lesser.
-Further, Hindi sentences are gender-dependent, while English is not \cite{comrie2009world}.
-For example, the translation of \textit{"I am going to market."} will be different based on if the subject is male or female.
-There have been a few attempts to use multimodal information to translate sentences from English to Hindi.
-However, only a few of them tried to take advantage of large-scale unimodal pre-training.
-Most of the existing methods either do not use large-scale unimodal data at all or use it for very limited purposes like training word embedding.
-While multimodal translation is distinct from unimodal translation, training trained encoders and decoders with uni-modal data could help to achieve better translation.
-Although object tags are useful for generating better translation, only using object tags without additional information from the image might not be ideal due to the following reasons:
+In MMT, an image is used as contextual information to support the translation process.
+For example, in the sentence \emph{"The color of the court is red,"} the word \emph{court} can be interpreted in multiple ways.
+One interpretation is a playground for indoor games like tennis or badminton, while another could refer to a judicial court.
+Although several techniques have been proposed for MMT, most have been applied to high-resource language pairs, such as English--German or English--French.
+These languages belong to the same linguistic family, use the Latin script, and often share common vocabulary.
+Translating between distant language pairs, e.g., English and Hindi, is more challenging, as they share fewer commonalities.
+Furthermore, Hindi sentences are gender-dependent, whereas English is not~\cite{comrie2009world}.
+For example, the translation of \emph{"I am going to the market."} differs depending on whether the subject is male or female.
+Although there have been a few efforts to incorporate multimodal information for translating English to Hindi, most do not leverage large-scale unimodal pre-training.
+Existing methods either omit large-scale unimodal data entirely or use it only for limited purposes such as word embedding training.
+While multimodal translation is inherently different from unimodal translation, training encoders and decoders with large-scale unimodal data may help achieve better translation performance.
+Although object tags can aid translation quality~\cite{gupta-etal-2021-vita}, relying solely on object tags without incorporating additional visual information from the image may be suboptimal for the following reasons:

 \begin{itemize}[leftmargin=*]